-Although there is believed to be a benign variant of canine mast cell tumor, there is no clinical or microscopic means of iden-tifying it.
+Although there is believed to be a benign variant of canine mast cell tumor, there is no clinical or microscopic means of identifying it.
 In addition, small mast cell tumors may remain quiescent for long periods before becoming aggressive.
 A subcutaneous variant of canine mast cell tumor, which does not have a primary infiltrative dermal involvement, occurred in ~10% of biopsied tissues in one study.
 This variant appeared most frequently in the hindlimb, with 66% having incomplete excision, most commonly at the deep margin.
-These tumors have intermediate histologic grade, a lower rate of recurrence (only 9%) and extended mean survival times with only a 6% rate of metastases.
+These tumors have intermediate histologic grade, a lower rate of recurrence (only 9%), and extended mean survival times, with only a 6% rate of metastases.

 In cats, cutaneous mast cell tumors are the second most common skin tumor; however, the disease is seen only occasionally in practice.
 In addition to cutaneous tumors, primary splenic, systemic, leukemic, and GI forms have been recognized.
 Two distinct variants of the cutaneous form occur—a mast cell type analogous to, but not identical with, cutaneous mast cell tumors in dogs, and a histiocytic type unique to cats.
 Feline cutaneous mast cell tumors may be either solitary or multiple.
-Primary splenic, systemic, recurrent, and multiple tumors (5 or more) are associated with a guarded prognosis.
+Primary splenic, systemic, recurrent, and multiple tumors (five or more) are associated with a guarded prognosis.

 The mast cell type is most common.
 It is found primarily in cats >4 yr old and may develop anywhere on the body but most commonly on the head and neck.
 The tumors are single, alopecic nodules, generally 2–3 cm in diameter, that occasionally extend into the subcutaneous fat.
 Lymphoid nodules are common; eosinophils are rare.
 Unlike mast cell tumors in dogs, those in cats are generally benign; atypia and clinical behavior are poorly correlated.
 Surgical excision is the treatment of choice; 30% of tumors recur after surgery and some metastasize.
-Cryotherapy may be a good option to treat multiple recurrent small lesions while avoiding anesthesia.
+Cryotherapy may be a good option to treat multiple recurrent small lesions to avoid anesthesia.
 Recurrent tumors may respond to chemotherapy, radiation therapy, and novel small molecule targeted therapy (see Cutaneous Mast Cell Tumors).